orbisgis/h2gis/docs/NATIVE-COMPILATION.md

 ```

 ### Windows
-On windows, you need to install maven, [graalvm EE Core 22.3.5 for java 11](https://www.oracle.com/downloads/graalvm-downloads.html) and visual studio with c++ for desktop.
+On windows,  to compile H2GIS natively, you need to install maven, [graalvm EE Core 22.3.5 for java 11 or 17](https://www.oracle.com/downloads/graalvm-downloads.html) and visual studio with c++ for desktop.
 Then, you need to add this to you path :
 ```bash
 C:\Program Files\Microsoft Visual Studio\<vs_version>\Community\VC\Tools\MSVC\<vs_version>\bin\Hostx64\x64